 - 1 cup Uncooked Dry White or Brown Rice

 - Prepare the rice according to package instructions.

-- After the rice is completely cooked, stir in oil, lime juice, and cilantro.
+- After the rice is completely cooked, stir in oil, lime juice, cilantro, and a pinch of salt.

 Pin the recipe for later!